 The liquid in which the droplets or globules are dispersed in.
 It is also called the dispersed medium.

 Are third party agents whose function is to stabilise the droplets of the internal phase.

 With an understanding of these terms we can now begin properly what emulsions are, Types and method of preparation… ENJOY!

 What is an Emulsion

-Emulsions is a heterogenous dispersed system that is made up of two immiscible liquid (water and oil), in which one of the liquid phase is broken down and uniformly distributed in the other, this system would normally require a third component called the ‘Emulsifying agent’.
+Emulsions can be seen as a heterogeneous dispersed system which is made up of two immiscible liquid (water and oil), in which one of the liquid phase (internal phase) is broken down and uniformly distributed in the other (External Phase), this system is thermodynamically unstable and as such would require a third component called the ‘Emulsifying agent’.

 Depending on the external and internal phase, an emulsion can be classified into three (3)

 - Oil In Water Emulsion (This is shorten as O/W)

 In this type of Emulsified system, Oil is dispersed in water, therefore, you can say, Oil is the internal or Discontinuous phase, while water is the External or continuous phase.

 Most pharmaceutically prepared emulsions intended to be administered orally must be in the Oil in water type of emulsion.